Heterochromatin: Structure

 Chromatin is found in two varieties: euchromatin and heterochromatin.
 Originally, the two forms were distinguished cytologically by how intensely they get stained – the euchromatin is less intense, while heterochromatin stains intensely, indicating tighter packing.
 Heterochromatin was given its name for this reason by botanist Emil Heitz who discovered that heterochromatin remained darkly stained throughout the entire cell cycle, unlike euchromatin whose stain disappeared during interphase.
-Heterochromatin is usually localized to the periphery of the nucleus.

-Despite this early dichotomy, recent evidence in both animals and plants has suggested that there are more than two distinct heterochromatin states, and it may in fact exist in four or five 'states', each marked by different combinations of epigenetic marks.
+Despite this early dichotomy, recent evidence in both animals and plants has suggested that there are more than two distinct heterochromatin states.
+Each marked by different combinations of epigenetic marks and may depend on other genomic and nuclear contexts, e.g. lamina interactions.

-Heterochromatin mainly consists of genetically inactive satellite sequences, and many genes are repressed to various extents, although some cannot be expressed in euchromatin at all.
-Both centromeres and telomeres are heterochromatic, as is the Barr body of the second, inactivated X-chromosome in a female.
+Historically, early imaging-based studies of heterochromatin were more reflective of constitutive heterochromatin, because those regions were the most readily visible by staining.
+With the development of more advanced imaging methods and their combination with sequencing-based approaches such as ChIP-seq and CUT&RUN, understanding of heterochromatin structure, especially that of facultative heterochromatin, has advanced significantly beyond the simple dichotomy.
+At the same time, many unresolved questions remain, including whether these domains phase separate, whether they behave more like liquids, solids, or gel-like states, and how and why they transition during cell-fate changes.